Join AAIA on

 - Hybrid and Hierarchical Intelligent Systems

 - Business Intelligence and Online Analytics

 We also encourage researchers interested in the following topics to submit papers directly to the corresponding workshops, which are integral parts of AAIA’17:

-All papers accepted to the main track of AAIA’17 and to the above workshops will be treated equally in the conference programme and will be equally considered for the awards listed below.
+All submissions accepted to the main track of AAIA’17 and to the above workshops are treated equally in the conference programme and are equally considered for the paper awards.

-We are proud to announce that we will continue the tradition started during the AAIA'06 Symposium and award two "Professor Zdzislaw Pawlak Best Paper Awards" for contributions which are outstanding in their scientific quality.
+We are proud to continue the tradition started at the AAIA'06 and grant two "Professor Zdzisław Pawlak Best Paper Awards" for contributions which are outstanding in their scientific quality.
 The two award categories are:

-- Best Student Paper - for graduate or PhD students.
-Papers qualifying for this award must be marked as "Student full paper" to be eligible for consideration.
+- Best Student Paper.
+Papers qualifying for this award must be marked as "Student full paper" to be eligible.

-In addition to a certificate, each award carries a prize of 300 EUR provided by the Mazowsze Chapter of the Polish Information Processing Society.
+Each award carries a prize of 300 EUR funded by the Mazowsze Chapter of the Polish Information Processing Society.